-- 27. To what extent did the design of the project help in achieving its own goals? - 28.
-Was the context, problem, needs and priorities well analyzed while designing the project? - 29.
-Were there clear objectives and strategy? - 30.
-Were there clear baselines indicators and/or benchmark for performance? - 31.
+- 30. To what extent did the design of the project help in achieving its own goals? - 31.
+Was the context, problem, needs, and priorities well analysed while designing the project? - 32.
+Were there clear objectives and strategies? - 33.
+Were there clear baselines indicators and/or benchmarks for performance? - 34.
 Was the process of project design sufficiently participatory?
-Was there any impact of the process? - 32.
-Was there coherence and complementarity by the project to the country's energy efficiency efforts by the VPST and its key players within this institution? - 33.
+Was there any impact on the process? - 35.
+Was there coherence and complementarity by the project to the country's efforts on rehabilitating degraded lands, preventing water erosion and soil degradation, managing floods, and mitigating drivers of sand and dust storms by the FRWO and its key players within this institution? - 36.
 Evaluate the problem addressed by the project and the underlying assumptions.
-Evaluate the effect of any incorrect assumptions or changes to the context to achieving the project results as outlined in the Project Document and Mid-term evaluation report. - 34.
-Were lessons from other relevant projects properly incorporated into the project design? - 35.
-Evaluate decision-making processes: were perspectives of those who would be affected by project decisions, those who could affect the outcomes, and those who could contribute information or other resources to the process, taken into account during project design processes?

-36. Evaluate the extent to which relevant gender issues were raised in the project design.
+Evaluate the effect of any incorrect assumptions or changes to the context to achieving the project results as outlined in the Project Document. - 37.
+Were lessons from other relevant projects properly incorporated into the project design? - 38.
+Evaluate decision-making processes: were perspectives of those who would be affected by project decisions, those who could affect the outcomes, and those who could contribute information or other resources to the process, taken into account during project design processes? - 39.
+Evaluate the extent to which relevant gender issues were raised in the project design.

-Project management, Project Implementation and Adaptive Management
+Project management, Project Implementation, and Adaptive Management